fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Compute/v3.1.0/Azure.Compute.md

 ### [Get-AzureWebsiteJob](./Get-AzureWebsiteJob.md)
-Gets the web jobs associated with a website
+Gets the web jobs associated with a website.

 ### [Get-AzureWebsiteLocation](./Get-AzureWebsiteLocation.md)